CExA-project/CExA-project.github.io/content/news/2026-01-12-kokkos-hackathon/index.md

 {{< cta cta_text="Find out more" cta_link="https://indico.math.cnrs.fr/e/kokkos-hackathon-26" cta_new_tab="true" >}}

-The CExA team is happy to welcome you again for our next Kokkos Hackathon on January 12-16, 2026, at [Maison de la Simulation (MdlS)](https://mdls.fr/how-to-come/).
+The CExA team is looking forward to welcome you again for our next Kokkos Hackathon on January 12-16, 2026, at [Maison de la Simulation (MdlS)](https://mdls.fr/how-to-come/).

 This training is two-fold.
 * It first features a full-day course to discover Kokkos or refresh ones knowledge of the library.